scm-manager/eslint-config/README.md

   @scm-manager/eslint-config
 </h1>

-[ESLint](https://eslint.org/) base configuration for all SCM-Manager related projects.
+This is the [ESLint](https://eslint.org/) base configuration for all SCM-Manager related projects.

 ## Installation